timobezjak/Introduction-to-Agile/Introduction-to-Scrum/the-scrum-process.md

 Scrum teams, therefore, deliver a new version of the product by the end of each sprint.
 It is called the Product Increment and contains the newly-implemented User Stories and has production-level quality.
 It’s the product owner’s decision if the increment should be put into production or not.

 ## Roles – The Scrum Team
+Scrum roles are clear and simple.
+If everyone on the team live up to their tasks, everything important to the project will be taken care of.
+The difficulty is, that doing just that entails much more than immediately meets the eye.

 ### Product Owner
+… Which brings us to the Product Owner.
+The Product Owner has _one job_: To manage the Product Backlog.
+However, it’s hers to figure out, how she wants to do that.
+She’ll need to talk to a steering committee, to their line managers, to her line manager.
+To the sponsor.
+She’ll also want to learn from end users directly how they will use the product.
+She’ll talk to the developers, since they know how to build things.

+Managing a product backlog doesn’t mean to only write down requirements.
+They have to be sorted, prioritised, and often discarded.
+The product backlog needs structure so it can be understood and communicated.
+One job, lots of work.

+As the Scrum Guide states: Its the Product Owner’s goal to maximise the value of the team’s work.

 ### Development Team
+The Development Team is responsible for building a new Increment of the system each Sprint.
+The Development Team self-organises to optimally work together; it can rely only on its own members, therefore it can accept only Backlog Items into the Sprint that can be implemented without external dependencies.

+All necessary expertise therefore has to be available on the team.
+From a Scrum perspective, there is no distinction between roles or job titles at the Development Team level.
+The team is responsible as a group.

 ### Scrum Master
+It is the Scrum Master’s job to ensure everyone involved understands Scrum and work according to the Scrum Team’s agreements.
+This includes coaching and training the Product Owner, the Development Team _and_ the rest of the organisation.

+He helps all to communicate effectively and in ways supporting the common goal.

 ## The Project Environment